blckclov3r/use-postal-ph/README.md

 ## Usage

-First, import the `use-postal-ph` function:
+To start using the `use-postal-ph` library, follow these steps:

 ```typescript
 import usePostalPH from 'use-postal-ph';